-Although Feminism has rasied awareness about gender issues, the theory tends to ignore other forms of inequality for example social class.
+Although Feminism has raised awareness about gender issues, the theory tends to ignore other forms of inequality for example social class.

-TASK C
+TASK C: Sociological Theories

 - 1. Why is functionalism known as a "consensus theory"? - 2.
-Identify three functions that the family may perform for society, from a functionalist perspective. - 3.
+Briefly explain the functionalist idea of the "organic analogy" - 3.
 Briefly describe the two social groups that Marx said society was made up of. - 4.
-What did Marx expect to happen once the workers realised they were being exploited? - 5.
-The text explains how the family and education serve the needs of capitalism and the ruling class.
-Pick one of the following institutions and explain how it might benefit capitalism and the ruling class: - a) Media. - b) The law. - c) Police. - d) Religion. - 6.
+What did Marx expect to happen once the workers realized they were being exploited? - 5.
 Feminism is regarded as a conflict theory, like Marxism.
-What is the main difference between Feminism and Marxism?
+What is the main difference between Feminism and Marxism? - 6.
+Using examples explain the meaning of the term patriarchy. - 7.
+Conduct some research into the 4 main types of feminism (Radical, Liberal, Marxist and Difference) and create a mind-map summary of what they believe. - 8.
+How does the Feminist movement also work to benefit Men?

-Part 4: An Introduction to Sociological Research
+Part 3: An Introduction to Sociological Research Methods

-Although many of the sociologists and theorists we have looked at so far are from a long time ago, sociologists continue to study society in the present day.
+Although many of the sociologists and theorists we have looked at so far are from a long time ag o, sociologists continue to study society in the present day.
 They are often based in universities all over the world, carrying out research into a range of social problems and social change and publishing their findings in articles and books.